faiyaz032/strangers-chat-app/client/README.md

-# Strangers Chat - Server
+# Strangers Chat - Client

 This folder contains the client side code for a real-time chat application built with Node.js, Express, Socket.IO, and React.
 The application allows users to connect with random strangers in real-time and engage in text-based conversations.